DevDee2000/Reading-notes/Class 401/Class03Notes.md

-# File and Stream I/O
+# File and Stream I/O in .NET

-- File and stream I/O (input/output) refers to the transfer of data either to or from a storage medium.
-In .NET, the System.IO namespaces contain types that enable reading and writing, both synchronously and asynchronously, on data streams and files.
-These namespaces also contain types that perform compression and decompression on files, and types that enable communication through pipes and serial ports.
+File and Stream I/O (Input/Output) in .NET refers to the transfer of data either to or from a storage medium.
+The System.IO namespaces in .NET contain types that facilitate reading and writing data streams and files synchronously and asynchronously.
+These namespaces also offer functionality for compression, decompression, communication through pipes, and serial ports.

-A file is an ordered and named collection of bytes that has persistent storage.

-## Files and directories
+## Working with Files and Directories

-You can use the types in the System.IO namespace to interact with files and directories.
+When interacting with files and directories, you can use types from the System.IO namespace.
+These types enable you to get and set properties for files and directories, as well as retrieve collections of files and directories based on specific search criteria.

-Here are some commonly used file and directory classes.
+Some commonly used file and directory classes include:

-- File - provides static methods for creating, copying, deleting, moving, and opening files, and helps create a FileStream object.
+- File: Provides static methods for creating, copying, deleting, moving, and opening files, and helps create a FileStream object.

-- FileInfo - provides instance methods for creating, copying, deleting, moving, and opening files, and helps create a FileStream object.
+- FileInfo: Provides instance methods for creating, copying, deleting, moving, and opening files, and helps create a FileStream object.

-- Directory - provides static methods for creating, moving, and enumerating through directories and subdirectories.
+- Directory: Provides static methods for creating, moving, and enumerating through directories and subdirectories.

-- DirectoryInfo - provides instance methods for creating, moving, and enumerating through directories and subdirectories.
+- DirectoryInfo: Provides instance methods for creating, moving, and enumerating through directories and subdirectories.

-- Path - provides methods and properties for processing directory strings in a cross-platform manner.
+- Path: Provides methods and properties for processing directory strings in a cross-platform manner.

+To ensure robust exception handling, it's essential to provide proper error handling when calling file system methods.

-## Streams
+## Understanding Streams

-The abstract base class Stream supports reading and writing bytes. **All classes that represent streams inherit from the Stream class.** The Stream class and its derived classes provide a common view of data sources and repositories, and isolate the programmer from the specific details of the operating system and underlying devices.

-Streams involves three fundamental operations:
+A stream is a sequence of bytes that can be used to read from and write to a backing store, which can be a variety of storage mediums such as disks or memory.
+Streams support three fundamental operations:

-- Reading - transferring data from a stream into a data structure, such as an array of bytes.
+- Reading: Transferring data from a stream into a data structure, like an array of bytes.

-- Writing - transferring data to a stream from a data source.
+- Writing: Transferring data to a stream from a data source.

-- Seeking - querying and modifying the current position within a stream.
+- Seeking: Querying and modifying the current position within a stream.

-- Depending on the underlying data source or repository, a stream might support only some of these capabilities.
+Depending on the underlying data source or repository, a stream might support only some of these capabilities.
 For example, the PipeStream class does not support seeking.
 The CanRead, CanWrite, and CanSeek properties of a stream specify the operations that the stream supports.

-Here are some commonly used stream classes:
+Some commonly used stream classes include:

-FileStream – for reading and writing to a file.
+- FileStream: For reading and writing to a file.

-IsolatedStorageFileStream – for reading and writing to a file in isolated storage.
+- IsolatedStorageFileStream: For reading and writing to a file in isolated storage.

-MemoryStream – for reading and writing to memory as the backing store.
+- MemoryStream: For reading and writing to memory as the backing store.

-BufferedStream – for improving performance of read and write operations.
+- BufferedStream: For improving the performance of read and write operations.

-NetworkStream – for reading and writing over network sockets.
+- NetworkStream: For reading and writing over network sockets.

-PipeStream – for reading and writing over anonymous and named pipes.
+- PipeStream: For reading and writing over anonymous and named pipes.

-CryptoStream – for linking data streams to cryptographic transformations.
+- CryptoStream: For linking data streams to cryptographic transformations.

+## Readers and Writers

+The System.IO namespace also provides types for reading encoded characters from streams and writing them to streams.
+Typically, streams are designed for byte input and output, while the reader and writer types handle the conversion of the encoded characters to and from bytes so the stream can complete the operation.

+Some commonly used reader and writer classes include:

+- BinaryReader and BinaryWriter: For reading and writing primitive data types as binary values.
+- StreamReader and StreamWriter: For reading and writing characters using an encoding value to convert characters to and from bytes.
+- StringReader and StringWriter: For reading and writing characters to and from strings.
+- TextReader and TextWriter: Serve as the abstract base classes for other readers and writers that read and write characters and strings, but not binary data.

+## Asynchronous I/O Operations

+For resource-intensive tasks such as reading or writing large amounts of data, it's recommended to perform these operations asynchronously to keep the application responsive to the user.
+Asynchronous I/O operations can be achieved using methods with "Async" in their names, such as CopyToAsync, FlushAsync, ReadAsync, and WriteAsync, which are used in conjunction with the async and await keywords.

+## Compression and Decompression

+Compression refers to reducing the size of a file for storage, while decompression is